jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 // Variable bindings can be reassigned number = 10;

+// Constants can't
+fullName = "This will cause an error"; //-> TypeError: Assignment to constant variable.

 // Reassigning a variable doesn't affect its earlier use console.log(sum); //-> still 21
 ```